connecteev/laravel-email-campaigns-spatie/docs/working-with-campaigns/tracking-opens.md

 ## Queuing open tracking

-When sending a campaign to a large list, that endpoint could get hit a lot in a short timespan.
+When sending a campaign to a large list, that endpoint could be hit a lot over a short timespan.
 To ensure a very fast response time, we don't do any database updates in the controller itself.
 Instead, the controller will dispatch a `TrackOpenJob`.

-Because there potentially a great many of these jobs could be scheduled, we recommend using a separate queue for handling them.
+Because there's the potential for a great many of these jobs to be scheduled, we recommend using a separate queue for handling them.
 You can configure the queue to be used in the `perform_on_queue.register_open_job` key of the `email-campaigns` config file.